Commercial real estate financing for your business

-When you apply for financing secured by commercial real estate, lenders traditionally look at the key criteria to:
+When you apply for financing secured by commercial real estate, lenders traditionally look at key criteria such as:

 - Your business and personal credit ratings, which can indicate how you have handled your credit obligations in the past.

 - Cash flow and the capital you have invested in the company

 - The appraised value of the property used to secure the financing to determine its current market value.

-- Internal and external economic factors, which will be considered to understand the effect they have on the ability of a business to repay a loan, as well as the intended use of a loan.
+- Internal and external economic factors, which are considered to understand the effect they have on the ability of a business to repay a loan, as well as the intended use of a loan.

 There are a variety of Business Real Estate Financing options available.
-Work with your banker to identify the one that aligns with your specific needs.
-Once you've made your decision, be on your way to achieving your business goals.
+Work with your banker to identify the one that best aligns with your specific situations.

 1 Financing from $50,000 to $1 million on purchase and refinance loans in first lien position; $50,000 to $500,000 for lines of credit, equity loans, and refinance loans in second lien position.
 Maximum $500,000 for cash-out.
 All financing is subject to credit approval.